nishizhen/grownetics/Handbook/project-delivery.md

 Duplicate the most recent sensor reference map from a previous lead folder and rename to [Client Name - Sensor Ref Map.ai]

+## Sourcing Vendors and Subcontractors

+If we don't have a preferred vendor for a specific work functioin always source at least 3, get 3+ opinions, or quotes/bids.